Gateway address: Physical gateway address

 The gateway also operates at the data link layer (Layer 2) of the OSI network model.
 The physical gateway address is called the media access control(MAC) address or burned in address (BIA).
-The physical address is assigned when the device is manufactured, and cannot be changed.
+The physical address is assigned when the device is manufactured and cannot be changed.
 When a frame is sent to a device not on the local network, the gateway's MAC address is used in the frame header.

 The gateway address must be configured on each host.
 The network host IP interface binds the gateway address to the MAC address of the physical gateway by broadcasting IP datagrams and caching the MAC address of the reply from the gateway in an ARP table stored on the host.
 The gateway address may be added manually.
 On Windows computers, the gateway address is configured using the TCP/IP Properties.

 The gateway address can be automatically determined using Dynamic Host Configuration Protocol (DHCP).
 DHCP allows a host to obtain network information from a server.
-The host contacts the server to obtain an IP address and Default Gateway address.
-DHCP Servers are normally provided by Internet Service Providers (ISPs).
+The host contacts the server to obtain an IP address and a default gateway address.
+DHCP Servers are normally provided by Internet service providers.